CBC-UCONN/Genome_Assembly/README.md

 └── acne_pb.fasta
 ```

+##### Preprocessing with PacBio CCS
+CCS takes multiple subreads of the same molecule and combines them using a statistical model to produce one accurate consensus sequence (HiFi read), with base quality values.
+For more information, refer to the [PacBio](https://www.pacb.com/smrt-science/smrt-sequencing/hifi-reads-for-highly-accurate-long-read-sequencing/) Website.
+For more information on CCS please refer to [this](https://www.pacb.com/videos/tutorial-circular-consensus-sequence-analysis-application/) PacBio CCS Tutorial.
+And if you have a UConn PacBio account please refer to [this](https://bioinformatics.uconn.edu/resources-and-events/tutorials-2/pacbio-v7/) tutorial.

 ##### Illumina Data
 The short reads that we are going to use in this assembly is located in the `ILLUMINA_DATA/` directory:
 ```